cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/MWAA.md

 [Apache Airflow](https://airflow.apache.org/)
 - As the volume and complexity of your data processing pipelines increase
 - simplify the overall process by decomposing it into a series of smaller tasks and coordinate the execution of these tasks as part of a **workflow**.
-- platform created by the community to <font color=red> programmatically author, schedule, and monitor workflows </font>
+- platform created by the community to <font color=OrangeRed> programmatically author, schedule, and monitor workflows </font>
 - manage workflows as scripts,
 - monitor them via the user interface (UI),
 - and extend their functionality through a set of powerful plugins.